dschuurman/jtmap/README.md

 ### Configuring WSJT-X

 Configure WSJT-X so that the UDP server is set to the IP address where JTmap is running.
-If JTmap and WSJT-X are running on the the same machine, WSJT-X should have the UDP server configured to the loopback interface (`127.0.0.1`, which is the default) and the `jtmap.conf` file should be set with `LOCALHOST = yes` (which is the default).
+If JTmap and WSJT-X are running on the same machine, WSJT-X should have the UDP server configured to the loopback interface (`127.0.0.1`, which is the default) and the `jtmap.conf` file should be set with `LOCALHOST = yes` (which is the default).
-If WSJT-X and JTmap are running on different machines, set the IP address and `LOCALHOST` settings accordingly.
-The `jtmap.conf` file contains additional configuration information that may be setup before launching the program (if unsure, it should work "out of the box" using the defaults).
+If WSJT-X and JTmap are running on different machines, set the IP address in WSJT-X and the `LOCALHOST` setting in `jtmap.conf` accordingly.

+The `jtmap.conf` file contains additional configuration information that may be configured before launching the program (if unsure, it should work "out of the box" using the defaults).
+You may specify a precise latitude and longitude for your QTH which will be used for more precise distance calculations (by default, distances are computed using your gridsquare).

+Note that if you configure QRZ.com for callsign lookups, you will need to enter your QRZ.com username and password in `jtmap.conf` since QRZ.com cannot be used anonymously.

-Launch JTmap and start WSJT-X then wait for contacts to be displayed in a pop-up window showing a map of the contact.
+One setup is compelte, launch JTmap and start WSJT-X then wait for contacts to be displayed in a pop-up window showing a map of the contact.